 \section{Introduction}

-Deep Language Models (DLMs) have emerged as the backbone of many tasks in AI and have extended their reach beyond NLP applications into vision and even reinforcement learning \citep{brown2020language,reed2022generalist,ramesh2022hierarchical}.
-Thus it is imperative that generalizability and robustness of DLMs be carefully assessed and evaluated.
+Language Models (LMs) have emerged as the backbone of many tasks in AI and have extended their reach beyond NLP applications into vision and even reinforcement learning \citep{brown2020language,reed2022generalist,ramesh2022hierarchical}.
+Thus it is imperative that the generalizability and robustness of LMs be carefully assessed and evaluated.

 Generalizability is the ability of a model to perform well on unseen data.
-BERT-based models that are pre-trained on large unlabeled text have shown remarkable generalization ability.
+Transformer-based models that are pre-trained on large unlabeled text have shown remarkable generalization ability.
 However, when confronted with carefully designed adversarial samples, their robustness - the ability to gracefully deal with small perturbations, suffers significantly.
 For example, a recent study has shown that on a classification task on a YELP data set, accuracy dropped by almost 90\%, when a standard test set was replaced by an adversarial counterpart \citep{jin2020bert,yoo2021towards,yuan2021bridge}.

 Adversarial training is a pragmatic approach to attain both generalizability and robustness.
 The idea is straightforward.
 For a given model $M$, generate adversarial samples that target $M$ and then use the samples to incrementally re-train the model.
 This can be done either at the pre-training or the fine-tuning stage \citep{liu2020adversarial}.